18 Institutions, 100 Participants, and the Next Step Toward Change: The Training Cycle on Inclusive Vocational Education Concludes in Kyiv

 Share:

-A cycle of training sessions on inclusive vocational education for 18 vocational education institutions from different regions of Ukraine has concluded in Kyiv.
-A total of 100 participants — administrators, teachers, and vocational training masters — completed the training.
-The next stage of the project will include supervision, practical guidance, an inclusive handbook, and new tools to help institutions embed inclusion into their day-to-day work.
+A series of trainings on inclusive vocational education for 18 vocational education institutions from different regions of Ukraine has been completed in Kyiv.
+100 participants — administrators, teachers and masters of industrial training — completed the training.
+The next stage of the project is supervision, practical recommendations, an inclusive manual and new tools that will help institutions build inclusion into their daily work.

 On 23–27 March, the fourth and final training on the development of inclusive vocational education took place in Kyiv within the framework of the Skills4Recovery Multi-Donor Initiative.
 It brought together and completed the full training cycle for 18 vocational education institutions from across Ukraine.

-In total, 100 participants completed the training: 36 administrators and 64 teachers and vocational training masters.
-This matters because inclusive change in an educational institution does not begin with one motivated individual.
-It begins with a team that shares a common vision and has practical tools to put it into action.
+In total, 100 participants completed the training: 36 administrators, as well as 64 teachers and vocational training instructors.
+This is important because inclusive change within an institution does not begin with one individual — it begins with a team that shares a common vision and has practical tools for its work.

-The fourth training completed the learning cycle for the final three participating institutions: Kyiv Vocational College of Construction and Municipal Services, Kropyvnytskyi Engineering Professional College of the Central Ukrainian National Technical University, and the Poltava Centre for Vocational and Technical Education of the State Employment Service.
+The fourth training completed the learning programme for the final three project participant institutions: Kyiv Vocational College of Construction and Municipal Services, Kropyvnytskyi Engineering Professional College of the Central Ukrainian National Technical University, and Poltava Centre for Vocational and Technical Education of the State Employment Service.

 Kyiv Vocational College of Construction and Municipal Services already has practical experience in inclusive education.
-The institution employs a practical psychologist who supports both learners and staff.
-The college has experience teaching persons with hearing impairments and epilepsy, and it organizes barrier-free days, anti-bullying seminars, and sessions on tolerance and inclusive language.
-At the same time, the team openly speaks about the areas that still need strengthening: a formalized inclusion policy, adapted programmes, modern crisis response procedures, and the removal of physical barriers within the premises.
+The institution employs a practical psychologist who supports both students and staff.
+The college has experience in training persons with hearing impairments and epilepsy, and regularly organises barrier-free days, anti-bullying seminars, meetings on tolerance, and discussions on language culture.
+At the same time, the team speaks openly about the areas that still require further strengthening: a formalised inclusion policy, adapted curricula, modern crisis response procedures, and the removal of physical barriers within the premises.

 Kropyvnytskyi Engineering Professional College of the Central Ukrainian National Technical University is an institution with a long history dating back to 1870.
-Today, around 500 students study there, and psychological support, adaptation measures for first-year students, an individual approach, and a culture of respect all play an important role in student support.
-The college adapts learning materials, flexibly adjusts programmes to students’ needs, and creates an environment where there is no place for ridicule or stigma.
-Among the key challenges are physical accessibility, limited resources, and the need for more systematic support for institutions implementing inclusion in technically demanding fields.
+Today, the college serves around 500 students, and its work with learners places particular emphasis on psychological support, adaptation measures for first-year students, an individual approach, and a culture of respect.
+The college adapts learning materials, flexibly adjusts programmes to students’ needs, and creates an environment with no place for bullying or stigmatisation.
+Among the key challenges are physical accessibility, limited resources, and the need for more systematic support for institutions that implement inclusion in technically demanding specialisations.

-All three institutions differ in history, scale, and operating model.
-But they share one important thing: for them, inclusion is no longer an abstract concept.
-It is daily work with real people, real barriers, and real solutions.
+All three institutions differ in their history, scale, and operational model.
+However, they are united by one key factor: for them, inclusion is no longer an abstract topic, but part of their daily work with real people, real barriers, and real solutions.

 What is Next